Commentary: Don’t need a survey to judge if Singapore is exciting

 SINGAPORE: Singaporeans do not like to be told that we bombed in a test of any sort.

-So it’s no surprise that news on Wednesday (Jan 31) that Singapore is seen as one of the least exciting among 32 cities in Time Out London’s 2018 City Life Index stirred up a storm on social media.
+So it’s no surprise that news on Wednesday (Jan 31) that Singapore is seen as one of the least exciting among 32 cities in Time Out’s 2018 City Life Index stirred up a storm on social media.

 Netizens rushed to defend Singapore’s reputation, with many highlighting how Singapore has become more interesting over the years with events like the Formula 1 Grand Prix.